Visit Relativity Learning to explore additional learning opportunities for this topic.

 As noted above, there are differences between how dtSearch and the advanced text search syntax behave with certain queries.
 The advanced text search syntax has several different requirements for certain queries to be valid.
 These are detailed below.

-Compared with dtSearch, there are a few limitations on how you can use the two proximity operators.
+Compared with dtSearch, there are a few limitations described below on how you can use the two proximity operators.

 Relativity’s short message search indexing uses Elasticsearch’s standard analyzer.
 For more information on Elasticsearch's standard analyzer, see Elasticsearch's documentation.